MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-narrator.md

 ## Use voice commands to turn narration on or off or to select a response in a question card

-Use the commands in the following table to turn voice commands on or off or to select a response in a question step.
+Use the commands in the following table to turn voice commands on or off or to select a response in a question card.

 |Voice command |Action|
 |----------------------------|-----------------------------------------------------------------|